umbraco/OurUmbraco/CONTRIBUTING.md

  * [The simple guide to GIT](http://rogerdudler.github.io/git-guide/)

 ## Repository organisation
-All active work done on the documentation is currently being done on the `master` branch.
+All active work done on the documentation is currently being done on the `main` branch.

 ### Contributing
 First fork and clone the repository so that you have your own working copy.
 Then create a new branch on your local copy to make your changes.
 Once you are happy with your edits, use GitHub to issue a "pull request", which means your edits will be reviewed, and once accepted, merged into the main repository.